The Rape of the Lock

 ’Twas this, the Morning Omens seem’d to tell;

-Thrice from my trembling hand the Patch-box fell;
+Thrice from my trembling hand the Patch-box° fell; collection of artificial beauty-marks

 The tott’ring China shook without a Wind,